 Corporate security agents don’t usually have a lot to say about their work.
 It’s a field that tends to attract the softspoken and the circumspect-men and women without much taste for fame, glory, or even the passing satisfaction of regaling friends with tales of office triumphs and disasters.
+It’s about security and trust.
 And then there’s Ira Winkler.

 As the founder and president of the Maryland-based Internet Security Advisors Group, the 38-year-old Winkler has an impressive client list, and the ethics of his profession won’t let him say exactly what he may have done for General Electric, Hewlett-Packard, or any company in particular.

 Without mentioning names, however, he is more than willing to discuss the time, for example, he walked up to the security desk of a large financial services company and, merely by claiming to be a new employee, obtained a photo ID and magnetic-access key card.

 Using the card, Winkler penetrated a regional office where account managers moved funds between the company’s bank accounts.
 The office cubicles, he recalls with delight, were festooned with Post-it notes and other papers containing a treasure trove of account numbers and passwords.
 In this world, he says, face-to-face meetings matter.
 “We could have easily moved millions of dollars in those accounts,” he says.

 On another fondly remembered occasion, Winkler went undercover as a clerical assistant.
 Diligence is the key to success in assignments of this sort, he has found.
 By dutifully fulfilling his responsibilities at the filing cabinet, the photocopying machine, and the coffee maker, he won his boss’s trust-and the job of sorting through his email.
 The process must include reference and how to implement findings.